Asa Hussain receives Safe Schools South Florida’s annual ‘Legacy of Change’ scholarship award

-Safe Schools South Florida is celebrating the achievements of a very talented and unique high school student July 17, as Homestead’s Asa Hussain receives the Miami non-profit’s coveted Robert E. Loupo, Jr. “Legacy of Change” Scholarship Award.
+Safe Schools South Florida celebrated the achievements of a unique and talented high school student on July 17 in Kendall, as Asa Hussain received the Miami non-profit’s coveted Robert E. Loupo, Jr. “Legacy of Change” Scholarship Award.

-The scholarship award is given to a Miami-Dade County Public School graduating senior who is an advocate and/or activist, and who is dedicated to upholding the dignity, rights, and equality of the entire LGBTQ community, both in school and at large.
+The scholarship award is given to a Miami-Dade County Public School graduating senior who is an advocate and/or activist dedicated to upholding the dignity, rights, and equality of the entire LGBTQ community — both in school and at large.
 The $1,000 award is to help cover costs associated with college or post-secondary education.

 “It’s such an honor for me to be receiving Robert E. Loupo’s Legacy of Change award,” says Hussain.
 “My ambitions to make a broader impact on my community as a college student continue to grow, not only for the LGBT community but also for other marginalized social groups.”